 Blood Type Combinations

 Blood is further classified by Rh factor.
 Some people are Rh positive, making them A+, B+, AB+ or O+.
-Some are Rh negative, making them A-, B-, AB-, or O. Rh positive blood can receive Rh positive or negative blood, but Rh negative blood can only receive other Rh negative blood (it cannot receive Rh positive blood).
+Some are Rh negative, making them A-, B-, AB-, or O. Rh positive blood can receive Rh positive or negative blood, but Rh negative blood can only receive Rh negative blood (it cannot receive Rh positive blood).

 The following is a breakdown of compatible blood type combinations: